perawallet/connect/CONTRIBUTING.md

 "@perawallet/connect": "file:../connect"
 ```

-After did this, you can run npm run dev and in this way, you can see the changes you have made to the package simultaneously.
+After doing this, you can run `npm run dev` and in this way, you can see the changes you have made to the package simultaneously.